insberr/pi-internet-bridge/README.md

 I am making this because I ran into issues while following may other tutorials.
 Issues like `dnsmasq` failing to start on boot.
 If you run into issues, feel free to submit an issue to this github repo
-_This was last updated on October 7th, 2020_
+_This was last updated on November 29th, 2020_

 #### Why?
 I am using an old PC and it does not have a built in WiFi reciver so I use a wireless to ethernet bridge that plugs into the wall.
 Since the plug has issues and constantally disconnects me from the internet, I wondered if it was possible to use my raspberry pi as the bridge.
 It works perfectly and so far has not disconnected my PC from the internet.
 Finally, I can play on that Minecraft server without being disconnected every 15 minutes.

-There are plenty of this (almost the same) tutorials everywhere (they almost seem like copies..) and following them I ran into issues.
-I decided, "Why not rewrite it, but with what actually works, so no one has to spend a sleepless night trying to fix errors when all they wanted to do was play some multiplay Minecraft."
+There are plenty of these (almost the same) tutorials everywhere (they almost seem like copies..) and following them I ran into issues.
+I decided, "Why not rewrite it, but with what actually works, so no one has to spend a sleepless night trying to fix errors when all they wanted to do was play some multiplayer Minecraft."

 ## What you'll need
 - Raspberry pi 4B (What I used for this, but any rpi with a wifi and ethernet connection will do)